boeckmann/asm6502/README.md

 	LDX >$4711,Y  ; load contents of address $47 displaced by Y into X

 ### Indirect addressing
-The word sized address is stored in the memory location given by the word sized argument.
-In assembler syntax an indirect address is indicated by enclosing the argument in parentheses, like in the following.
+The word-sized address is stored in the memory location given by the word-sized argument.
+In assembler syntax, an indirect address is indicated by enclosing the argument in parentheses, like in the following.

 	JMP ($4711)

-The following one is a syntax error, because the assembler assumes indirect addressing mode instead of a subexpression grouped by parentheses:
+The following one is a syntax error because the assembler assumes indirect addressing mode instead of a subexpression grouped by parentheses:

 	JMP (2+3)*1000